Tired of NMFC Re-Classification Inspections and “UP-CLASSING” Charges?Posted On 15th October 2015

 ODFL, Old Dominion Freight Lines, has designed a special account for FreightRun in which the density alone determines the class.
 So be sure to enter the correct dimensions and corresponding weight on the Freight Calculator, and then be careful to choose the “density freight class” that Freight Run displays, and then there is no need to list your NMFC number in your Product Catalog on Freight Run for that particular item – you can just give a general description familiar to you and your customer perhaps the Brand name even combined with its density – for example “Lido Design Custom Cut Safety Railings 15 lbs/cuft density” - and ship at obviously the calculated by FreightRun density calculation which should be 15 lbs/cuft in this example.

 FreightRun.com is working hard to provide more such non-NMFC carrier options to its clients.
 The online volume large partial freight calculator already prices in thousands of spot contract carriers who are outside the NMFC system – plus we are expanding our list of pallet carriers and linear foot carriers every week for you.
-Stay tuned, because FreightRun is full committed to a NMFC-free shipping world.
+Stay tuned, because FreightRun is fully committed to an NMFC-free shipping world.

 We’d love to hear from you, post comments below or Contact Us.